Giles Scott . . . Have Finn – Will Travel

 There are also the Finn Europeans in Gydinia, Poland, set for July, Scott is the title holder but the event date is now under review.

-While Scott is not directly involved, the Ineos Great Britain SailGP team have events scheduled in New York (12-13 June) at Cowes Week (14-15 August) and Copenhagen in September . . . if coronavirus restrictions allow.
+While Scott is not directly involved, the Ineos Great Britain SailGP team have events scheduled at Cowes Week (14-15 August) and Copenhagen in September . . . if coronavirus restrictions allow.

 INEOS Team UK are expected to be in Auckland from October with their new AC75 to start testing and training for the pre-Cup events in December.